Dinner for Lady Rhondda, 23rd March 1933

-My puzzling all began with finding a two page Guest List for a dinner held on 23rd March 1933 at which friends and colleagues assembled to present a portrait to Lady Rhondda – suffragette, businesswoman and publisher.
+My puzzling all began with finding a two page GUEST LIST for a dinner held on 23rd March 1933 at which friends and colleagues assembled to present a portrait by artist Alice Mary Burton to Lady Rhondda – suffragette, businesswoman and publisher.
 The Guest List was buried amongst the box of papers which has come down to me from my grandfather, the Rev. J.T.
-Rhys, onetime Private Secretary to Mrs Lloyd George at No.10.
-Downing Street.
+Rhys, onetime Private Secretary to Mrs Lloyd George at No.10, Downing Street.
 The papers had been largely untouched in a box for eighty years.
 He was one of the 28 gentlemen at the dinner, alongside almost 100 women, amongst them many of the pioneering women of the early 20th century.
 As one of the Press attending commented “I found it difficult to make a mental note of who was not there”.
 A handful were familiar names to me, such as Vera Brittain, Harold Macmillan, Eleanor Farjeon, Rebecca West, Winifred Holtby, and Jonathan Cape, and soon I was able to work out the identity of all but a handful.
-On this website you will find pen portraits of the attendees – where I have also tried to imagine the topics of conversation around the tables – a number of puzzle pieces, as follows:
+On this website you will find pen portraits of the attendees – where I have also tried to imagine the topics of conversation around the tables – and a number of puzzles, including:

 Relationships, Networks and Tags

 What other interesting relationships lie hidden in this remarkable network of remarkable people?
 Each table seems to have its main host/organiser, with the guests often having a common interest.
 In the tags we have noted those who were, for example, well-connected with Winifred Holtby.
 There are undoubtedly other such networks – education, work, personal relationships, causes they espoused.
 We’d love to know more of how all these people fit together to help enrich the puzzle.
-And do suggest additional tags which might apply to people: I have been careful, for example, not to overuse the tag feminist, and to use with care suffragist and suffragette.
+There are for example at least eleven guests who were at some point members of PEN, the writers’ association (which indeed hosted events at The Rembrandt during WW2).
+And do suggest additional tags which might apply to people: I have been careful, for example, not to overuse the tag feminist, and to use with care the tags suffragist and suffragette.
 All advice welcome.

 And almost finally: do you know where the portrait is?
 A photograph survives with Lady Rhondda standing beside it at the dinner, but unlike the almost identical copy, now hanging in St Fagans National Museum of History at Cardiff, part of the National Museum Wales, the portrait seems to have vanished.
 Artist Alice Burton was known to have made more than one version of some of her works.
 It would be wonderful to rediscover it!

 And finally, perhaps like me you are related to someone who was at the dinner, or know someone who was.
-Do let me know.
+I am now in touch with more than relatives of more than 20 guests, who have contributed their personal recollections, pictures and corrections.
+Thank you everyone and we look forward to hearing from others.
 There are response boxes at the end of all the bios, or write your ideas in the box below.
 Your name and contact details will not be shared without your specific permission.
 I would be very happy to give full credit for information that helps fill in the Dinner Puzzle!
 And what table would you have liked to have joined on 23rd March 1933?

 From James Wedgwood Drawbell, A Gallery of Women, Contemporary Portraits No.7.
-Viscountess Rhondda, Britannia and Eve, 1.11.1933 p61, image ©Illustrated London News Group/Mary Evans
+Viscountess Rhondda, Britannia and Eve, 1.11.1933 p61, image ©Illustrated London News Ltd/Mary Evans